Centre Director, Creative Industries Policy and Evidence Centre (PEC); and Executive Director, Creative Economy and Data Analytics, Nesta

-His recent work includes co-authoring the Next Gen skills review of the video games and visual effects industries, which has led to wholesale reforms of the school ICT and computing curriculum in England, and the Manifesto for the Creative Economy, which sets out ten recommendations by which governments can help the creative economy grow.
-Hasan has a particular interest in data and experimental research methods: in 2010, he designed and piloted in Manchester Creative Credits, a business support scheme structured as a randomised controlled trial; in 2011, he devised the Digital R&D Fund for the Arts which has been piloted in England, Scotland and Wales, and rolled out in a three-year partnership with Arts Council England and the Arts and Humanities Research Council.
+His work includes co-authoring the Next Gen skills review of the video games and visual effects industries, which led to wholesale reforms of the school ICT curriculum in England, and the Manifesto for the Creative Economy, which sets out ten recommendations by which governments can help the creative economy grow.
+Hasan has a particular interest in data and experimental research methods.
+In 2015, he co-authored Creativity vs Robots, which explores how resistant are different creative occupations to future automation.
+In 2017, he co-authored The Future of Skills: Employment in 2030 which combines foresight methods and machine learning to predict the likely workforce skills mix in the future.

 Hasan is a member of the government’s Creative Industries Council and the Department for Digital, Culture, Media and Sport's Science Advisory Council.
 In 2017, he was elected to sit on the Royal Economic Society Council.
 Hasan is a member of the Senior Management Team of the Economic Statistics Centre of Excellence (ESCoE) supported by the Office for National Statistics (ONS) and a member of BEIS's Expert Peer Review Group for Evaluation.
-He currently serves on the board of two Arts Council England National Portfolio Organisations: Darbar and Culture24.
-Outside economics (and friends and family!), Hasan’s passions are cinema and flamenco.
+He is Principal Investigator and Centre Director for the AHRC’s new Creative Industries Policy and Evidence Centre.
+Hasan currently serves on the board of two Arts Council England National Portfolio Organisations: Darbar and Culture24.